 - Primary Series: This calculator uses the recommended interval of eight weeks (or 56 days) between doses in your primary series.

-- Booster Doses: This calculator uses the minimum interval of three months.
-Get your booster dose three to six months after completing your last dose of COVID-19 vaccine (including monovalent boosters) or having a COVID-19 infection.
+- Booster Doses: This calculator uses the recommended interval of six months.
+Get your booster dose three to six months after completing your last dose of COVID-19 vaccine or having a COVID-19 infection.

 Please choose your dose from the dropdown menu, enter the date of your last dose or COVID-19 infection (whichever was most recent), and then select “Calculate Date”.